Open Bible Data Home About News OET Key

 Structure and Formatting

-1. Preparing to leave Sinai (1:1–10:10) * Counting and assembling the tribes (1:1–4:49)This chapter describes the assignments Yahweh gave to each of the families who descended from Levi with regard for taking care of and transporting the tent of meeting.
+1. Preparing to leave Sinai (1:1–10:10) * Counting and assembling the tribes (1:1–4:49)This chapter describes the assignments Yahweh gave to each of the families who descended from Levi with regard to taking care of and transporting the sacred tent.
 (See: tabernacle)

 “A son of 30 years and upward and up to a son of 50 years”

 The phrase “a son of … years” is an idiom that refers to the age of a man.
 The longer phrase here refers to a man who is at least 30 years old and at most 50 years old.
 If it would be helpful in your language, you could express the meaning plainly.
-Alternate translation: “a man who is at least 30 years old and at most 50 years old” or “a man who is between 30 years or and 50 years old” (See: figs-idiom)
+(See: figs-idiom)

 BI Num 4:0 ©